 Improve Your Glutathione Level by Eating Food

 Longevity experts say that a peptide known as glutathione (GSH) can make you live longer.
 This compound consists of three amino acids that together play an important role in maintaining your health thereby increase the years that you can hope to live.
 Since GHS resides within the wall of the cells, they directly have an impact in clearing antioxidants.
-Longevity is indeed the desirable result but what foods have glutathione?
+Longevity is indeed the desired result but what foods have glutathione?
 Read on to find out.

 Using milk thistle has been the practice around the world as a traditional folk medicine to alleviate immune dysfunction.
 The flavonoid complex called silymarin from milk thistle can repair liver damage.
 What it all boils down to is the fact that GSH gets enhanced by the milk thistle.
-The glutathione levels plunge to a very low level when excessive alcohol is consumed but glutathione immediately takes over the job of protecting liver.
+The glutathione levels plunge to a very low level when excessive alcohol is consumed but glutathione immediately takes over the job of protecting the liver.

 When an immune response gets slower and slower, a dose of glutathione is what is needed.
 Whey protein does the job neatly.
 It rebuilds glutathione and boosts cysteine.
 Studies have shown that whey protein increases glutathione which strengthens the immune system and fights cancer.
 It also increases metabolism and reduces appetite which prevents overeating.

 Avoid processed whey protein and protein isolate though.
-Organic variety is most appropriate because it is free of added hormones, artificial sweeteners and pesticides.
-It is also gluten free.
+Organic variety is most appropriate because it is free of added hormones, artificial sweeteners, and pesticides.
+It is also gluten-free.

 Vitamin C & E